-You create a star Ground by choosing one point to use as the central Grounding point and wiring all of the Ground wires to this point.
-If this point is in a central location, the resulting ground wires will form the image of a star instead of a circle as you can see in Fig 3.
+You can create a star ground by choosing one point to connect all of the ground wires to in a central location.
+The cluster of ground wires will form the image of a star, instead of a circle, shown here on Fig 3.

 Ground Loop 2

 The second most common way we accidentally create a ground loop is by using a metal control cavity cover.
 The Fender Telecaster is one of the better-known guitars to use a metal control cavity cover, but there are plenty of others.
 A steel or aluminum pickguard is another example.

 When you attach your volume and tone controls to a metal cover, that cover becomes the ground wire for those components.
 You no longer need the wires, and if you add them, you will create a ground loop.
 The electricity can pass through the wires, then through the cover, the wires, cover, and on.

 This type of ground loop is worse than the first, because it creates multiple loops between the components and the cover.
 If you were to use a metal shield on a guitar that used the wiring from Fig 1, you would need to remove the ground wires.
 The result would look like Fig 4.

 If you wired your guitar the way it is in Fig 4, it would work correctly, and there would be no ground loop to act as an antenna for noise.
 Stratocasters can also make use of the star grounding technique, and any guitar with more than two knobs should use it.

 We only want to talk a little bit about shielding because it deserves a separate article, but it is also part of the grounding system and is the chief cause of noise in the guitar.

 A shield is an antenna that attracts and traps the noise created by electromagnetics and radio frequencies.
 This antenna connects to ground instead of your amplifier, so you can’t hear the sound.